Hibu: History

 In August 2024, Hibu Inc. acquired RevLocal, a Columbus, Ohio–based firm specializing in digital marketing strategies for local, small- and medium-sized businesses as well as for multi-location regional and national brands.
 The deal represents a notable extension in Hibu’s targeted reach within the broader small business marketplace.

+Operations

+The company operates in the digital marketing space within the US, providing digital marketing and advertising to small- and medium-sized businesses.
+Hibu is headquartered in Cedar Rapids, Iowa with another operations hub in King of Prussia, Pennsylvania.